LambdaTest/Geb-HyperExecute-Sample/README.md

 runson: win
 ```

-Ruby-Capybara groovy files in the 'groovy' folder contain the groovy Scenario run on the HyperExecute grid.
+Geb-Spock groovy files in the 'groovy' folder contain the groovy Scenario run on the HyperExecute grid.
 In the example, the groovy file *groovy/BingSpecPageGebSpec.groovy* run in parallel on the basis of scenario by using the groovys field input combinations.

 ```yaml
 matrix: